 In the Q1 2019 Email Fraud & Identity Deception Trends report, we reported that the average security operations center (SOC) is getting more than 23,000 employee-reported phishing incidents per year.
 Those incidents would require 54 SOC analysts to handle them in a timely matter.
 Yet, the average SOC only has 12 security analysts.

 With that kind of a gap in resources, we have two ways to address it.
-First, we can automate the process as much as possible with solutions like Agari Incident Response.
+First, we can automate the process as much as possible with solutions like Agari Phishing Response.
 Second, we can pool our resources to share intelligence about email attacks to stop data breaches, which is exactly what the new Agari SOC Network™ enables.

 We recently announced Agari Continuous Detection and Response, our new technology that can go back in time to find latent threats that made it past email security controls when they were first delivered.
 To get the most out of that technology, we need to quickly feed it new indicators of compromise (IOCs) from the Agari SOC Network.